ZPump/zPump/docs/smart-contracts/verifier-groth16.md

 - `verifier_program` – `ptf_verifier_groth16` itself (for CPI).

 Behaviour:
-- Loads verifying key bytes from PDA data.
+- Loads verifying key bytes from PDA data (stored in uncompressed Arkworks format).
-- On-chain (BPF/SBF) builds invoke Solana's `sol_groth16_verify` syscall directly; there is no longer a stub that can be bypassed.
+- On-chain (BPF/SBF) builds with `groth16-syscall` feature use Solana's alt_bn128 syscalls to perform Groth16 verification:
+  - Parses verifying key and proof from Arkworks format
+  - Prepares public inputs using alt_bn128_multiplication and alt_bn128_addition
+  - Performs pairing check using alt_bn128_pairing
+  - Verifies the pairing equation holds
 - Host builds (used for unit tests) fall back to Arkworks and include regression tests that ensure tampered proofs fail.
 - Returns `Ok(())` if the proof is valid; errors bubble up to the caller.
 - **Security Warning**: If `groth16-dev-skip` feature is enabled, a warning is logged.
 This feature bypasses all proof verification and MUST NOT be used in production.
 CI/CD must verify production builds use `groth16-syscall`, not `groth16-dev-skip`.